 The screen for managing indexes can be found by navigating.

-The underlying provider must have Querona support for indexes, e.g., MS SQL Server or Oracle.
+The underlying Querona provider has to support indexes, e.g., MS SQL Server or Oracle.

 You can define a new index by clicking the Add index button: